97249122/DyslexicVine/README.md

 2. Simply reload the page by pressing `F5` or clicking the reload button in your browser.
 3. The userscript should now be operational, and you should see the changes applied by `Dyslexic-vine.js`.

+## Recommended Viewing Experience

+To enhance readability for users with dyslexia, it is recommended to view [Vine Styling for Amazon](https://github.com/Thorvarium/vine-styling) in dark mode.
+The dyslexia-friendly font used tends to pop out more and provide a clearer contrast against a dark background